Dealing with a bed bug infestation can be overwhelming, especially when faced with various company treatment options.

 Steam used as Heat

-Steam does not require as much time from the company as a thermal heat treatment and is usually less prep.
+Steam requires less time from the company than a thermal heat treatment and is usually less prep.

 Combination Bed Bug Treatment